St. Paul High School (Ottawa): History

 At some point in the early 1990s, the name of the school was changed from St Paul's to St. Paul.
 Items around the school, including the sign over the main entrance, were altered to reflect this change.

 In 1999, the school board made a surprise move by selling the building on Seyton Drive while purchasing the former John A. Macdonald school, which was being used by Champlain Elementary School and Collège catholique Franco-Ouest, of the French Catholic School Board.
 The new location would be located on Draper Avenue in the neighbourhood of Pinecrest, a few kilometres to the east.
 That was done without consulting or notifying the students of St Paul or their parents, and it caused a great deal of concern and even anger because it meant students would be travelling longer distances to get to school and also because the building was in need of many renovations.
 The school has since undergone many extensive renovations with the Ottawa-Carleton Catholic School Board investing five million dollars to refurbish the facility and to bring it up to current standards.
 It has two gymnasia with hardwood floors, a university-style lecture hall, a cafeteria, new science and tech labs and an auditorium that can hold 750 spectators, ideal for both school and Board-wide performing arts initiatives.

 The old building on Seyton Drive became Franco-Ouest, and has since undergone further expansion, with a new wing filling the courtyard that used to lie between the cafeteria and the industrial arts workshops.

-The school logo is in the shape of a pentagon, with the two angled sides converging at the bottom.
-It has a blue border on a white background.
-In the centre, there is a blue cross with the school name “St. Paul” printed vertically on the cross in white letters.
-A gold maple leaf in the background silhouettes the cross.
-The crest is draped with a gold banner having a blue border.
-Written on the banner are the words of the school's motto: “Fill Your Minds With All That Is True.”